 But now ISO 100 is made to be a full stop.
 Now an offset (like 1.643586) is added to each Stop Number 0, 1, 2, 3, 4, etc, for the purpose to make ISO 100 be exactly a full stop, and then every stop (thirds and all) are all exactly relative to ISO 100 instead of ISO 1 and 128.

 Modern digital camera sensors don't use the lowest ISO numbers any more.
-And since roughly about 1960 (when light meters began appearing in cameras), cameras have adopted the goal for ISO 100 and its multiples to conveniently be full even stops.
-The base for Stop Numbers is shifted by an offset so that ISO 100 and higher multiples are now a full stop.
+And since roughly about 1960 (when light meters began appearing in cameras), cameras have adopted the goal for ISO 100 and multiples to conveniently be assumed full even stops, even though it was about 2/3 EV from a full stop.
+That does NOT change any ISO number, it just makes calculations a bit different, and a lot better.
+The base for Stop Numbers is shifted by an offset so that ISO 100 and higher multiples are now actually a full stop (in our math, it does not change any exposure).

 ISO (called ASA back then) was done that way earlier than 1960, when we didn't really know or care about this detail, we just loaded a roll of film.
 But then in the late 1950s came notions of adding semiconductor light meters into cameras, with automation involving EV computation, and then ISO 100 being a full stop seemed like it should be convenient, a nice round number.
 But of course, it really is a beneficial necessity.

-Log2(100) = 6.643586 computes the exact precise Stop Number of ISO 100 (not of 101.6, but of 100.0), and the log2(100 / n) starts the list a few stops before 100, but it is still incremented by 1 stop, so all the full stops are exactly 2x apart, and all stops (thirds, halfs) are based relative to ISO 100.
+log₂(100) = 6.643586 computes the exact precise Stop Number of ISO 100 (not of 101.6, but of 100.0), and the log₂(100 / n) starts the list n full stops lower in the chart, but it is still a full even 1 stop, and all the full stops are exactly 2x apart, and all stops (thirds, halfs) are based relative to ISO 100.
 The system is still the same, except just based on ISO 100 instead of ISO 1.
 It computes third Stop Numbers relative to 100 instead of 1.
 Starting at Stop Number 0 is still fine for aperture (f/1) or shutter (1 second), but is outdated for ISO 1.

 So now a third stop past ISO 100 is 2(6.643856 + 0.333333) = ISO 125.97, which is a new number but still called nominal 125.
-The 125 used to be a full stop at 128, and now it's a precise third past ISO 100, but ISO 100 is the same old value.
+But ISO 100 is the same old value.
 101.6 was as close as it got, a third less than ISO 128).
-It doesn't change any exposure values, is just more precise in our cameras that are based on ISO 100 now.
-The issue is that 100 is not a binary number.
+It doesn't change any exposure values, it;s just a different way to calculate it.
+Our cameras are based on ISO 100 now.
+The only issue is that 100 is not a binary number.
 The benefit is that all the thirds are now relative to ISO 100 instead of ISO 1 and 128.

 I have seen log₂(100/32) suggested as a standard, but not sure how factual or important that is because several values work the same.
 Cameras can probably do their own thing, but handheld light meters surely do need a wide range.
 My old Nikon D800 camera numerically covers ISO 100 to 6400, but it can go a stop further up or down than either limit.